Deempho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9 Duplicate last line : write a script that duplicates the last line of the file iacta 10 No more javascrip : write a script that deletes al the regular file(not the directories)with a .js extension that are present in the currect director and all its subfolders
 11 Write a script that counts the number of directories and sub-directories in the current directory.
+12 Create a script that displays the 10 newest files in the current directory.